Opinion: Tanzanians must end row on President Samia's titles | DW | 27.03.2021

 President Samia Suluhu Hassan has allayed fears that she is not fit for office because she is a woman

-Some Tanzanians have opted to address President Samia Suluhu Hassan as 'mama' — a Kiswahili word for mother.
-Others argue that people should not use such a word to describe the country's leader because even former male presidents were not referred to as fathers.
-Either way, no one should be misconstrued as disrespectful for calling the new Tanzanian head of state Mama Samia.
+Some Tanzanians have opted to address President Samia Suluhu Hassan as "mama" — a Kiswahili word for mother.
+Others argue that people should not use such a word to describe the country's leader — after all, former male presidents were not referred to as fathers.
+Either way, no one should be misconstrued as being disrespectful for calling the new Tanzanian head of state Mama Samia.

 Some claim that women have long been fighting for equality to remove patriarchy from society.
 When people invoke motherhood, we remain stagnant in self-identification using the "female" gender.
 However, this discussion is, for me, a no-brainer.

 The term Mama Samia is not new.
-Since she the deputy to the late President John Pombe Magufuli, people have always addressed her as Mama Samia.
+Since she became the deputy to the late President John Pombe Magufuli in 2015, people have always addressed her as Mama Samia.
 I have never heard her complain or disparage anyone for using that title.
 But still, some say she should be called Mama at home, but at work, it should be Her Excellency, President Samia Suluhu Hassan.

 It is strange for Tanzania because this is the first time the East African nation has a female president.
 This epic political development reportedly made some critics question her leadership capability.
 President Samia has been quick to dismiss those aspersions.